alex-berman/BKOS-py/README.md

 pytest .
 ```
 # Demos
-The repo contains two example domains (use cases): `music_personality` (involving prediction of personality from music preferences) `hello_world` (minimal loan application scenario with pre-determined prediction and explanation).
+The repo contains two example domains (use cases): `music_personality` (prediction of personality from music preferences) and `hello_world` (minimal loan application scenario with pre-determined prediction and explanation).

 For a web-based demo of the music & personality domain, see the game [MindTone](https://dev.clasp.gu.se/mindtone/).
-A minimal version of MindTone can be tested in the command line by running
+A minimal version of the domain can be tested in the command line by running

 ```commandline
 bkos interact bkos.music_personality.config